Engineering and Physical Biology (EPB) Track

 EPB also sponsors an annual Spring Symposium.
-This all-day event features a morning session with talks by four invited outside speakers, open to the public, followed by an in-house afternoon session in which EPB graduate student present their work and interact with invited speakers and EPB-associated faculty.
+This all-day event features a morning session with talks by four invited outside speakers, open to the public, followed by an in-house afternoon session in which EPB graduate students present their work and interact with invited speakers and EPB-associated faculty.
 A dinner follows that evening.

-EPB students can organize additional events during the year, e.g. regular chalk talks for interested graduate students and post-doctoral fellows and, in years, a lunchtime seminar series.
+EPB students can organize additional events during the year, e.g. regular chalk talks for interested graduate students and post-doctoral fellows and, in past years, a lunchtime seminar series.

 Each student will develop his or her own course program in consultation with the EPB Mentoring Committee and appropriate representative(s) of their home department in accordance with MCO guidelines.

 For further information on the EPB Track, please contact either: